JillesD/Thesis2025/README.md

 Please cite the original work if using this code for research purposes:

 Goto, S., & Xu, Y. (2021). *Improving Mean-Variance Optimization through Shrinkage and Graphical Models*.
 Journal of Financial Econometrics.
-[Add DOI or link]

 ---